OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 Close the Settings window and Start the Virtual Machine again.
 Once it is booted, you should be automatically logged in as the 'Dev' user.

+## Post actions

+In order to use git correctly you need to execute the following commands in a terminal:
+`git config --global user.name "<your full name>"` `git config --global user.email <your email address>`

 ## Recap

 You just created a virtual machine running Ubuntu with pre-installed tooling.
 Proceed with [Platform Setup](setupOSGP.md) of the guide describing how to set-up the open smart grid platform.